COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Final Project (21\%)

 Successful completion of this class will require you to complete an independent coding project worth 21\% of your final grade.
 We will discuss the details elsewhere; however, briefly, you will either (1) expand upon one of the class assignments adding original elements or (2) write original code for a project topic of your choosing.
-The goal of this project is to demonstrate that you can write good, well-documented code that solves the problem you?ve set out to solve.
+The goal of this project is to demonstrate that you can write good, well-documented code that solves the problem you've set out to solve.

 ---